-Kubectl Hacks - Be productive and safe- 3 mins
+Kubectl Hacks - Be productive- 3 mins

 This post talks about extending kubectl with few of the plugins that have been useful to me in day to day debugging/maintaining things on k8s.

 Note: I am using zsh, so some of them are ohmyzsh plugins

 This plugins provides aliases for common kubectl commands.
 You can get complete list of aliases here — kubectl-aliases

 kubectl get pods— List all pods in ps output format